Wichita State University

 Wichita State University (WSU) is a public research university in Wichita, Kansas, United States.
 It is governed by the Kansas Board of Regents.
-The university offers more than 60 undergraduate degree programs in more than 200 areas of study in six colleges.
-The university's graduate school offers 44 master's degrees in more than 100 areas and a specialist in education degree.
+The university offers more than 60 undergraduate degree programs in more than 200 areas of study in nine colleges.
+The university's graduate school offers more than 50 master's degrees in more than 100 areas and a specialist in education degree and 13 doctoral degrees.
 It is classified among "R2: Doctoral Universities – High research activity".